jeaninemjordan/UFOs/README.md

  ### Project Overview

-The purpose of this project was intended to create a searchable database containing a dataset of UFO sightings using Javascript.
+The purpose of this project is intended to create a searchable database containing a dataset of UFO sightings using Javascript.
 The user is able to search the database using the following parameters: date, city, state, country, and shape.
 Using the provided search functions, the user is able to explore the dataset and analyze reported UFO sightings that occured in the US in January of 2010.

 ### Resources